filecoin-project/filecoin-docs/docs/get-started/README.md

 Both Lotus and the Glif wallet support [Ledger](https://www.ledger.com/) hardware devices, allowing you to use Filecoin without ever storing your private keys on a network-connected device.
 This can help protect your valuable private keys from malicious software on your computer and so is commonly used for accounts with large balances.

-There are a number of [additional wallets](https://docs.filecoin.io/reference/#other-wallets) that support Filecoin tokens including mobile wallets.
+There are a number of [additional wallets](https://docs.filecoin.io/reference/#other-wallets) that support Filecoin tokens, including mobile wallets.

 ## Filecoin implementations

-There are 4 Filecoin protocol implementations (or “node software”) currently in progress:
+There are 4 Filecoin protocol implementations (or "node software") currently in progress:

-- [lotus](https://github.com/filecoin-project/lotus/) (Go): This implementation is closest to feature-complete and is therefore, the recommended Filecoin protocol implementation.
+- [lotus](https://github.com/filecoin-project/lotus/) (Go): This implementation is closest to feature-complete and is, therefore, the recommended Filecoin protocol implementation.
 - [forest](https://github.com/chainsafe/forest) (Rust)
 - [fuhon](https://github.com/filecoin-project/cpp-filecoin) (C++)
 - [venus](https://github.com/filecoin-project/venus) (Go)

 Each of these software clients implements the Filecoin protocol as described in the [Filecoin protocol specification](https://filecoin-project.github.io/specs).
 To learn more about why there are multiple Filecoin implementations, please read [this blog post](https://filecoin.io/blog/announcing-filecoin-implementations-in-rust-and-c++/).

-Here is a snapshot of each implementation’s progress across the primary parts of the Filecoin protocol (updated June 24, 2020):
+Here is a snapshot of each implementation's progress across the primary parts of the Filecoin protocol (updated June 24, 2020):

 |                    | lotus | venus | forest | fuhon |
 | ------------------ | ----- | ----- | ------ | ----- |